The Coast With The Most | 2024 | About

 Poole Bay is a large natural bay on England's South West Coast.
 The seafront is dominated by the large unified urban conurbation of Bournemouth, Poole and Christchurch, plus smaller out-lying towns on the Isle Of Purbeck.
 The whole area promotes itself as "the coast with the most".

-It is a place of stark contrasts, with seven miles of idyllic sandy beaches, world famous chalk cliffs and Europe's largest natural harbour, all constantly under threat of erosion; plus two historic piers in need of constant maintenance, and severe poverty next to the wealthiest area in the country - Sandbanks.
+A place of stark contrasts, with seven miles of idyllic sandy beaches, world famous chalk cliffs and Europe's largest natural harbour, all constantly under threat of erosion; plus two historic piers in need of constant maintenance, and severe poverty next to the wealthiest area in the country - Sandbanks.